The Legend of Sigurd and Gudrún: Signý

-On the coasts of the North, Rerir the sea lord, grandson of Odin, conducts raids in Viking longships.
-He is succeeded as king by his son Völsung.
-The latter, whom Odin favours, has been given a valkyrie as his wife.
-She bears twins, Sigmund and Signý.
-Years later, Siggeir, King of the Gauts, demands Signý's hand in marriage as the price of peace.
-Sigmund counsels his father to comply.
+Rerir the sea lord, Odin's grandson, conducts raids in Viking longships.
+His son Völsung, Odin's favourite, marries a valkyrie, who has twins, Sigmund and Signý.
+Siggeir, King of the Gauts, demands Signý's hand in marriage.
 At the wedding feast, Odin enters the hall disguised as Grímnir.
 He drives a sword into the oak at the center of the hall and dares the men present to pull it out.
-Only Sigmund succeeds in pulling it out.
-Siggeir offers Sigmund a fortune in gold in exchange for it, but Sigmund refuses.
-Enraged, Siggeir declares war on Völsung, who is killed.
-Signý's brothers are bound to trees and left for the wolves to eat.
-Sigmund slays the she-wolf and escapes into an enchanted cave, where he mates with his sister, who has entered the cave in the guise of an elvish maiden.
+Only Sigmund succeeds; he refuses the fortune Siggeir offers in exchange for it.
+Enraged, Siggeir declares war on Völsung and kills him and his men.
+Only Signý's ten brothers are captured.
+The brothers are imprisoned in stocks, and each night one is eaten by a she-wolf.
+Sigmund, the last survivor, slays the she-wolf (with Signý's secret help) and escapes to an enchanted cave, where he sleeps with an elvish maiden, not realizing she is his sister in disguise.
 Their son is Sinfjötli.
 When he comes of age, he visits his father in the cave and delivers the sword of Grímnir.
 Father and son range through Gautland as outlaws.
-Eventually, they infiltrate the hall of Siggeir, slay the watchmen, and vow that no one inside shall be spared.
-Although they ask Signý to leave with them, she refuses, and dies at her husband's side.
+They infiltrate the hall of Siggeir and kill everyone; they ask Signý to leave with them, but she refuses and dies at her husband's side.

 The Death of Sinfjötli

-Laden with booty, Sigmund and Sinfjötli return by ship to the land of the Völsungs.
+Sigmund and Sinfjötli return by ship to the land of the Völsungs.
 Sigmund takes a queen from among the war captives.
 Loathing the man who slew her father, the Queen brews poison for Sinfjötli.
 Sigmund, suspecting that his wine has been tampered with, drains Sinfjötli's and remains unharmed.
 Enraged, the Queen brews poisoned beer, which again is offered to Sinfjötli but drunk by his father with no harm.
 Still determined to slay Sinfjötli, the Queen gives him poisoned ale.
 This time the cup is drunk by Sinfjötli himself, who falls dead.
 Sinfjötli is welcomed in Valhalla by his grandfather Völsung, who comments that the serpent slayer is still awaited.

 Sigurd born

 Sigmund grows old, having lost both his son and his treacherous Queen.
-He learns of the beauteous Princess Sigrlinn, who marries him.
+He marries the beauteous Princess Sigrlinn.
 Enraged at this slight, the seven rejected sons of kings invade the land.
 Sigmund is confronted by a one-eyed warrior, and is severely wounded.
 Sigrlinn vows to heal his wounds, but Sigmund refuses.
-He prophesies that her unborn child will be the serpent slayer, and orders her to carefully preserve the fragments of Grímnir's gift.
+He prophesies that her unborn child will be the serpent-slayer, and orders her to carefully preserve the fragments of Grímnir's gift.
 He dies and Sigrlinn is carried into slavery.
-However, when the parentage of her son is revealed, Sigrlinn is wed to the king of that land.
-Sigurd is sent to be fostered by Regin, the son of Hreidmar.
+When the parentage of her son is revealed, Sigrlinn is wed to the king of that land.
+Sigurd is sent to be fostered by Regin, son of Hreidmar.